awsdocs/amazon-sagemaker-developer-guide/doc_source/blazingtext.md

 For `batch_skipgram` mode, BlazingText supports single or multiple CPU instances\.
 When training on multiple instances, set the value of the `S3DataDistributionType` field of the [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_S3DataSource.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_S3DataSource.html) object that you pass to [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html) to `FullyReplicated`\.
 BlazingText takes care of distributing data across machines\.

 For the supervised text classification mode, a C5 instance is recommended if the training dataset is less than 2 GB\.
-For larger datasets, use an instance with a single GPU \(ml\.p2\.xlarge or ml\.p3\.2xlarge\)\.
+For larger datasets, use an instance with a single GPU\.
+BlazingText supports P2, P3, G4dn, and G5 instances for training and inference\.

 ## BlazingText Sample Notebooks<a name="blazingtext-sample-notebooks"></a>